 Allergic to Seafood?

-Don’t enjoy the taste of seafood or can’t find green lipped mussels at the local market?
-Traditionally oriented companies like Radiant Life have crafted their very own Greenshell Mussel Powder capsules.
+Don’t enjoy the taste of seafood or can’t find green-lipped mussels at the local market?
+Try New Zealand sourced and crafted Greenshell Mussel Powder capsules.
 This easy to use supplement offers all of the benefits of mussels in a convenient, concentrated and safe form.

 If you are allergic to shellfish, astaxanthin capsules sourced from algae would be a good substitute.